aleksandarrusev/MyCrypto/README.md

 # MyCrypto

-The app is built with VueJS and uses Coinmarketcap's API for checking the currect cryptocurrencies information.
+The app is built with Vue.js and uses Coinmarketcap's API for checking the currect cryptocurrencies information.
 App uses Firebase as a database source, Vue-resource as HTTP API and Vuex for state management.

 ![alt text](capture.PNG)